ddmee/huduler/README.md

 # Huduler

 Human scheduler.
-Create a (master) list of re-occuring actions and generate daily action sheets from that master list.
+Create a (master) list of reoccurring actions and generate daily action sheets from that master list.

 ## Innovocation